["trends"]

 Jump to:

 Fat-washed cocktails are a unique and delicious way to add flavor and complexity to your DIY drink lineup.
 The process is a little involved, but the results are truly intriguing.
-By infusing a spirit with fat, you can add richness, mouthfeel, and unexpected flavors to your cocktails.
+By infusing liquor with fat, you can add richness, mouthfeel, and unexpected flavors to your cocktails.

 The history of fat-washing alcohol